 C. diff is generally found in a dormant form in the intestine of 5 – 10% of healthy people as well as in animals such as horses, pigs, and cattle.
 The elderly are more susceptible to C. diff infection, usually after treatment with antibiotics, and since this is more common in hospitals and other healthcare setups, they form a distinct risk group here.
 People with weak immune systems or a previous history of C. diff infection are also at higher risk.

 C. diff is a major source of healthcare-related infections, which spread mainly through the fecal-oral route.
 The spores formed by C. diff are passed in the feces of infected people and easily contaminate water, food, and other nearby objects/surfaces.
 The spores can survive in the environment for several weeks or months and cannot be destroyed by common chemical cleaning agents such as hand sanitizers.
 The infection is spread from person to person by touching the contaminated surfaces.

-VIDEO What are the common signs and symptoms of
+What are the common signs and symptoms of C. diff infection?

 In case of severe infections, severe diarrhea (10 – 15 times a day) is often present with dehydration, and may require hospitalization.
 Such infection also causes colon inflammation (colitis), which sometimes results in bleeding and pus formation (pseudomembranous colitis).
 People with severe infection frequently complain of severe abdominal pain associated with fever, a rapid heart rate, and kidney problems.

 Because of GI tract effects, these individuals experience nausea and loss of appetite, which can lead to severe weight loss.
 In some cases, blood or pus may be passed in the stool, which is a sign of worsening.

 What are the risk factors for C. difficile infection?